ksnavely/cherl/README.md

 The code is packaged as multiple OTP applications in the apps/ directory.
   - cherl_server: supervised single master chat server
-  - cherl_client: supervised chat client, CLI entry point in module
+  - cherl_client: supervised chat client, CLI and zombie-load entry points in module

 ## Usage examples